#rowPageTitle

 The preliminary techno-economic analysis and assessment of business models that paves the way for the replicability of the BIG HIT concept to other territories is analysed by using a user-friendly modelling tool, named HTP Tool.
 The first version of the HTP Tool was an Excel-based tool designed with a main objective: providing HTP members, particularly public entities and decision-makers, a first or initial assessment for the introduction of hydrogen technologies in their regions of influence.

-The update In the framework of the projects mentioned (GREENHYSLAND, HEAVENN, NAHV, IMAGHyNE and SH2AMROCK) this excel version w.
+The update in the framework of the projects mentioned (GREENHYSLAND, HEAVENN, NAHV, IMAGHyNE and SH2AMROCK) this excel version.

 The continuous improvement of this tool takes place within the framework of projects that are part of the Board (GREENHYSLAND, HEAVENN, NAHV, IMAGHyNE, and SH2AMROCK).
 Currently, Version 1.1 is available, a Python-based tool with a global approach that is complemented by mentorship to facilitate the usage and proper interpretation of the resulting data.